 (I4) economic and normative environment

-Environmental constraints such as maximum costs, available energy sources and the electromagnetic environment modify the solution adopted.
-Among the economic criteria, it should be noted that in the economic criteria the power factor of the facility enables the grid to be sized at a lower cost
+Environmental constraints such as maximum costs, available energy sources, and the electromagnetic environment modify the solution adopted.
+Among the economic criteria, it should be noted that in the economic criteria the power factor of the facility enables the grid to be sized at a lower cost.

 (I5) technical skill and maintenance

-Using a technology, involves training operators who can ensure maintenance and use.
+Using a technology involves training operators who can ensure maintenance and use.
 It is also a criterion of choice and an indication of the need for training.

 (I6) computerization of the site

 The level of computerization of the site must be consistent with the communication module of the machine.
-In a manufacturing process machines must be computer-controlled or report their status to a supervisor.
+In a manufacturing process, machines must be computer-controlled or report their status to a supervisor.

 Active portion of the descent (left-hand side of the V-cycle)